-The Chair of the evaluation committee and the faculty's PhD coordinator shall first agree upon their responsibilities and division of labour.
-The Chair of the evaluation committee appoints a time for the public defense, together with the rest of the committee.
+Prior to the defence, the Chair of the Evaluation Committee and the faculty's PhD coordinator must agree upon their responsibilities and division of tasks.
+The Chair of the evaluation committee appoints a time and date for the public defense, together with the rest of the committee.
 He/she is responsible for contacting committee members, while the PhD coordinator is usually responsible for coordinating the date for the defence with the PhD candidate, supervisors, dean and head of department as well as for the practical arrangements related to the implementation of the public defence.
-In the checklist for the Chair of the evaluation committee, a list of tasks connected to the public defence, the monitoring of the evaluation committee and the distribution of tasks between the evaluation committee and the PhD coordinator, have been drawn up.
+In the checklist for the Chair of the evaluation committee, a list of tasks connected to the public defence, the monitoring of the evaluation committee and the sharing of tasks between the evaluation committee and the PhD coordinator, have been drawn up.
 Usually, the PhD administration works closely together with the evualuation committee’s administrator.

-For further information on the course of the public defence, see Procedures for the Course of Public Defence on the UiS website.

-The trial lecture and public defence are referred to in Regulations § 20 The Doctoral Examination and § 21 Approval of Doctoral Examination.
-External committee members’ fees, travel expenses and accommodation are paid for by the faculty.
-For the PhD candidate, expenses for printing, travel costs, and the events on the day of the public defence are tax deductible.
+The faculty covers the external committee members’ fees, travel expenses and accommodation.
+For the PhD candidate, expenses incurred for printing, travel, and organizing a celebratory event on the day of the public defence are tax deductible.
 See the section on the Norwegian Tax Administration website regarding the deduction of costs relating to a doctorate.

 If the faculty does not approve the trial lecture(s) or the public defence, the PhD candidate will be given another chance to defend his thesis after 6 months.
-Upon approval of the thesis, the PhD coordinator prepares a case presentation for the University Board, which awards the doctoral degree.
-The secretariat of the Board sends both the degree certificate and a letter with the Board's decision to the doctor.
-In addition, a diploma is awarded to the candidate during the university's annual celebration in October.
+Upon approval of the thesis, the PhD coordinator prepares a case presentation for the rector, how awards the doctoral degree.
+As soon as the rector has signed the decision letter, it is sent to the PhD graduate the degree was awared to.
+A PhD diploma is awarded to the candidate during the university's annual celebration in October.